swilcox/sigye/README.md

 To get *output* in Korean:
 `export SIGYE_LOCALE=ko_KR`

-The `sigye list` and `sigye status` commands will output some information in Korean.
+The `sigye list` and `sigye status` commands will now output some information in Korean.

 > [!NOTE]
 > This work is ongoing and subject to change.